Bachelor of Laws

 Law Admission Test (LAT)

-2023 LAT registrations are now closed.
+2024 LAT registrations are now closed.
+Check back for 2025 registrations soon.

-• UNSW Law & Justice pioneered student-focused and interactive seminar-style classes in Australian legal higher education.
 We’ll challenge your mind through debate and interactive discussions about legal issues to develop your reasoning, legal research, analysis, argument and negotiation skills.
-This approach to education will establish the core skills that employers are looking for, including communication, teamwork, collaboration and problem-solving abilities.
+When you graduate, you’ll set yourself apart with the core skills employers are looking for, including communication, teamwork, collaboration and problem-solving abilities.

 For 50 years, UNSW Law & Justice has been committed to educating lawyers from diverse backgrounds to ensure that the industry and practice reflect those it serves.
 Our first graduating class in 1976 included our first Indigenous graduate, and to date, we’ve graduated more than 100 Indigenous students across our programs.

 • UNSW Law & Justice and Hong Kong University Law Faculty have signed a memorandum of understanding that provides UNSW Law & Justice students studying an LLB degree the opportunity to gain an LLM degree from HKU.
-UNSW Law & Justice students will need to follow the standard student exchange application procedure and must indicate their interest in the Pathway Program on the application for the First Semester of study at HKU.

 Learn more about the UNSW-HKU Masters Pathway Program.